Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Numerical Illustrations

-We consider the performance of eight different AR CSs in our simulations: (i) our bias-aware CS, using the true $B_Y$ and $B_T$; (ii) our bias-aware CS, using twice the true $B_Y$ and $B_T$; (iii) our bias-aware CS, using half the true $B_Y$ and $B_T$; (iv) our bias-aware CS, using ROT1 estimates of $B_Y$ and $B_T$; (v) our bias-aware CS, using ROT2 estimates of $B_Y$ and $B_T$; (vi) a naive CS that ignores bias, using an estimate of the ``pointwise-MSE optimal'' bandwidth \citep[][henceforth IK]{imbens2012optimal}; (vii) an undersmoothing CS, using $n^{-1/20}$ times the estimated IK bandwidth;\footnote{This CS corresponds to the one proposed by \citet{feir2016weak} with a particular implementation of undersmoothing.
-Undersmoothing could in principle be implemented in a variety of ways, and hence the performance of the resulting CS must be interpreted accordingly.} (viii) a robust bias correction CS, using local quadratic regression to estimate the bias, and estimated IK bandwidths.
-In addition, we also consider the performance of eight different DM CIs using the just-mentioned approaches to handling bias.
-Note that DM CIs based on undersmoothing and robust bias correction are currently the most common CSs in empirical FRD studies.\footnote{ All computations are carried out with the statistical software package {\tt R}.
-All bias-aware CSs are computed using our own software, which builds on the package {\tt RDHonest}.
-All other CSs are computed using functions from the package {\tt rdrobust}.
+We study the performance of eight different implementations of AR CSs in our simulations: (i) our bias-aware CS, using the respective true smoothness bounds $B_Y$ and $B_T$; (ii) our bias-aware CS, using twice the true $B_Y$ and $B_T$; (iii) our bias-aware CS, using half the true $B_Y$ and $B_T$; (iv) our bias-aware CS, using ROT1 estimates of $B_Y$ and $B_T$; (v) our bias-aware CS, using ROT2 estimates of $B_Y$ and $B_T$; (vi) a naive CS that ignores bias, using an estimate of the ``pointwise-MSE optimal'' bandwidth \citep[][henceforth IK]{imbens2012optimal}; (vii) an undersmoothing CS, using $n^{-1/20}$ times the estimated IK bandwidth; and (viii) a robust bias correction CS, using local quadratic regression to estimate the bias, and estimated IK bandwidths.
+In addition, we also consider the performance of eight different DM CIs using the just-mentioned approaches to handling bias.\footnote{ Computations are carried out with the statistical software \texttt{R}.
+All bias-aware CSs are computed using our own software, which builds on the package \texttt{RDHonest}.
+All other CSs are computed using functions from the package \texttt{rdrobust}.
 A triangular kernel is used in all cases.
-Note that all CSs are only well-defined if the respective bandwidths are such that positive kernel weights are assigned to at least two (or three, in case of robust bias correction) distinct points on either side of the cutoff.
-In our simulations, the IK bandwidth estimates computed by {\tt rdrobust} often do not satisfy this criterion if the running variable is discrete.
-We then manually set the bandwidth to $4/15$, so that positive weights are given to three support points on each side of the cutoff.
-We also carried out a variant of our simulations in which we replace the IK bandwidth with the ``coverage error optimal'' bandwidth proposed by \citet{calonico2018effect}, using again the implementation in {\tt rdrobust}.
-The results, which are qualitatively very similar to the ones reported in this section, are reported in Appendix~\ref{section:additionalmaterialssim}.}
+We note that the IK bandwidth estimates computed by \texttt{rdrobust} are sometimes too small for the respective CSs to be well-defined if the running variable is discrete.
+In those cases, we manually set the main bandwidth such that positive weights are given to three support points on each side of the cutoff (for the bias correction bandwidth we use four support points).
+In Online Appendix~\ref{appendix::optimized}, we also report results for variants of our CSs in which local linear regression is replaced with the optimized RD estimator of \cite{imbens2019optimized} that are based on the package \texttt{optrdd}.}

-\subsection{Results}
+\subsubsection{Results}